0xNF/Ellen/README.md

 Because we are saving Gorilla data, the namesake is from [The Ellen Fund](https://theellenfund.org/gorillas), whose mission is to save real-life gorillas.

 # Quick Install
-1. Install Python3.8 from the [Windows Store](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l?activetab=pivot:overviewtab)
-1. Download the zip `ellen.zip`
+1. Download the .zip file for your architecture on the latest [Releases](https://github.com/0xNF/Ellen/releases) page
-1. extract anywhere
-1. open `ellen/`
-1. run `install.bat`
-1. optional auto-start:
-    1. make a shortcut to `ellen_windows_store.bat`
-    1. move the shortcut to `shell:startup`
-1. run `ellen_windows_store.bat`
+2. Extract the zip and run `ellen.exe`

-# build a single-file-exe
+# Build a single-file executable
 We use [Pyinstaller](https://www.pyinstaller.org/).
 It cannot be used with Windows Store python due to permission errors to the AppData folder.

 This process was tested with Windows python `Python 3.8.4`.